Project Home Page

 Mission of the Palatine DNA Project

-The project encourages participation by all men (and women) who have a direct ancestral line – either all male or all female -- to one of these emigrants.
+The project encourages participation by all men (and women) who have a direct all-male ancestral line to one of these emigrants.
 Most of these surnames appear in the index of The Palatine Families of New York 1710 by Henry Z. Jones, Jr., or two of his other books (More Palatine Families; Westerwald to America), the latter with co-author Annette K. Burgert).
-If your surname matches, or nearly matches, any on this website or in the list at www.ftdna.com/public/palatinednaproject, and if you believe you descend from a man or woman who left southwestern Germany in the 1708-1710 time frame, or at least in the early part of the 18th century, you are invited to join us.
+If your surname matches, or nearly matches, any on this website or in the list at www.ftdna.com/public/palatinednaproject, and if you believe you descend from a man who left southwestern Germany in the 1708-1710 time frame, or at least in the early part of the 18th century, you are invited to join us.
 Likewise, if you are from a family that still resides in Germany but saw family members (with surname matches) leave in the 18th century, you are a good candidate for the Palatine Project.
 The goal is to reunite families that were separated during this migration, whether they came to America, remained in Germany or settled elsewhere in the British Empire.

 Please note that there have been about 7 million emigrants from German-speaking areas to America since the beginning of the 18th century.
 The Palatine Project is somewhat narrowly focussed on those individuals who meet the above description.
 We do not attempt to cover any and all people who can trace German ancestry.